Matthew Griffin (golfer)

 Matthew Griffin (born 26 July 1983) is an Australian professional golfer.

+Career

+In 1983, Griffin was born in Melbourne, Australia.
+He attended Monash University.

-He plays on the PGA Tour of Australasia where he has won three times and the OneAsia Tour where he has won twice and won the Order of Merit in 2013.
+In 2008, Griffin turned professional.
+He plays on the PGA Tour of Australasia where he has won four times.
+Griffin formerly played on the OneAsia Tour where he won twice and won the Order of Merit in 2013.
 On 14 July 2014, Griffin won the Yamaha Hankyung KPGA Championship on the Korean Tour.